HarshitGoyal-1102/E-commerce-Website-with-Payment-integration/README.md

 # To Run

-1. In one terminal run these commands (For Backend / Server):
+1.In one terminal run these commands (For Backend / Server):

   cd Backend